The Cardiology department provides comprehensive services at both St Luke’s Hospital and Bradford Royal Infirmary.

 The specialty lead is Dr Paul Sainsbury – General Cardiology and Refractory Angina.

 General cardiology outpatient clinics are held at St Luke’s Hospital, with clinic sessions available each day of the week.
 The department is able to deal with the full range of adult heart disease.

 There are three rapid access clinics for specific disorders:

 - The Rapid Access Chest Pain Clinic at Bradford Royal Infirmary, which accepts referrals for new onset chest pain and sees patients within 14 days.

 - The Rapid Access Heart Failure Clinic at the St Luke’s Hospital outpatients department

 - The Syncope Clinic where patients can see a specialist nurse and have the appropriate investigations.
 Test results are then reviewed by a consultant cardiologist and a management plan is formulated for each patient.

-There is also a specialist service for patients with refractory angina.
-This clinic includes access to a specialist nurse, dedicated clinical psychologist and specialist treatments that are not available in most other hospitals, like enhanced external counterpulsation and coronary sinus reducer stent.
-Bradford Teaching Hospitals is one of only three centres in the country offering this procedure.
+The Refractory Angina Clinic includes access to a consultant, specialist nurse, dedicated clinical psychologist and specialist treatments that are not available in most other hospitals, including enhanced external counterpulsation and coronary sinus stenting (we are one of only three centres in the country offering this procedure).

 GPs are able to directly access a number of investigations to enable them to better manage cardiac disease in the community without the need for hospital referral, where appropriate.